Discord: Cyberbullying and moderation

-Data privacy
+Data privacy and data breaches

-In September 2024, the Federal Trade Commission released a report summarizing 9 company responses (including from Discord) to orders made by the agency pursuant to Section 6(b) of the Federal Trade Commission Act of 1914 to provide information about user and non-user data collection (including of children and teenagers) and data use by the companies.
-The report found that the companies' user and non-user data practices made individuals vulnerable to identity theft, stalking, unlawful discrimination, emotional distress and mental health issues, social stigma, and reputational harm.
+In September 2024, the Federal Trade Commission released a report summarizing nine company responses (including from Discord) to orders the agency made pursuant to Section 6(b) of the Federal Trade Commission Act of 1914 to provide information about user and non-user data collection (including of children and teenagers) and data use.
+The report found that the companies' data practices made people vulnerable to identity theft, stalking, unlawful discrimination, emotional distress, mental health issues, social stigma, and reputational harm.

+In September 2025, Discord's customer services, which are provided by Zendesk, suffered a data breach, which notably exposed images of users' government-issued IDs used to appeal age estimations.
+Threat actors claim to have stolen 1.5 terabytes of sensitive data, including over 2.1 million government-issued identification photos used for age verification.
+Discord claims 70,000 users are impacted.
+Discord began notifying users of the breach in early October.